Do print jobs expire?

 Barker, Dewey, Hayden and Rotch libraries

-These libraries are each equipped with one black and white Athena printer, and there is a color printer in Hayden Library.
+These libraries are each equipped with one black and white Athena printer, and there is a color printer in Barker Library.
 All Athena printers work on a print release system, allowing print jobs to be released from any Athena printer on campus.
 You must have a Kerberos ID and an active MIT ID with a working magnetic strip to be eligible for Athena printing.
 You can print to an Athena printer from any MIT Log-in computer.

 Choose the printer named mitprint when submitting a print job from an MIT only computer to any of the black & white printers.